Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 I’ve spent the past year building agentic AI workflows and LLM-powered backend services in production.
-Early on, every feature meant another API call.
-Structured data extraction, internal document summarization, classification pipelines — all routed through GPT-4.
-The results were excellent.
-The bill was not.
+Early on, every feature meant another API call to GPT-4.
+Structured data extraction, document summarization, classification pipelines.
+The output quality was great.
+The invoices were not.

-After implementing monitoring and cost controls across our AI workloads, I identified which tasks genuinely needed frontier models and which were burning money for no reason.
-Moving the right workloads to local models cut our monthly API spend from ~$380 to under $80 — without degrading the features our users depend on.
+After adding proper cost tracking across our AI workloads, it became obvious that some tasks were burning money for no reason.
+A Mistral 7B running locally handles classification just as well as GPT-4o.
+Moving the right workloads off the API cut our monthly spend from ~$380 to under $80, and the features our users depend on didn’t degrade at all.

 | Task | Daily Volume | Avg Tokens/Call | Model | Monthly Cost |